ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/local/reference.md

 Module bindings are wrapped in regions to enforce the rule (as mentioned above) that modules never contain locally-allocated values.

 Additionally, it is possible to write functions that do *not* have a region around their body, which is useful to write functions that return locally-allocated values.
-See "Local-returning functions" below.
+See "Use exclave_ to return a local value" below.

 ### Runtime behavior